MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/provision-sales-professional-instance.md

 1. Select **Sales Pro** as app name to deploy in the environment.

-1. After the environment moves to **Ready** state, go to Dynamics 365 home.
+1. After the environment moves to **Ready** state, open the environment URL.

 8. In the list of application, select **Sales Professional**.